boltops-tools/terraspace/.github/ISSUE_TEMPLATE/bug_report.md

 Make sure that you've done all of these.
 To mark a checkbox done, replace [ ] with [x].
 Or after you create the issue you can click the checkbox.
 -->

 - [ ] Upgrade Terraspace: Are you using the latest version of Terraspace?
 This allows Terraspace to fix issues fast.
+There's an Upgrading Guide: https://terraspace.cloud/docs/misc/upgrading/
 - [ ] Reproducibility: Are you reporting a bug others will be able to reproduce and not asking a question.
-If you're unsure or want to ask a question, do so on StackOverflow.
+If you're unsure or want to ask a question, do so on https://community.boltops.com
 - [ ] Code sample: Have you put together a code sample to reproduce the issue and make it available?
 Code samples help speed up fixes dramatically.
 If it's an easily reproducible issue, then code samples are not needed.
 If you're unsure, please include a code sample.

 ## My Environment